Skip to content

 The establishment of the Private Natural Heritage Reserve was accomplished thanks to the Ministry of Environment of Brazil and the Chico Mendes institute for the conservation of biodiversity.
 Technical assistance was provided by Panthera and the Piúva Rosa project with the financial support of the Andes Amazon Fund, Rainforest Trust and Pew Charitable Trusts.

-Posted in Biodiversity, News
+Posted in Biodiversity, Brazil, News

 Share this